stepanenko/stepanenko/readme.md

 > _Software performance is not about how many features you complete or how much code you type.
 It’s about how much value you create._

+> _A good API is not just easy to use but also hard to misuse._

 > _Don’t write code for something that isn’t actually required, yet.
 (You Aren’t Gonna Need It (YAGNI))_

 [[ More quotes... ]](https://github.com/stepanenko/stepanenko/blob/master/quotes.md)